Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You can find more out about MTD-compatible software and how to submit quarterly updates on the GOV website.

-MTD for Income Tax Self Assessment will affect the way millions of individuals and businesses do their taxes, but in the early stages it depends on whether self-employed individuals and landlords meet the registration threshold:
+MTD for Income Tax will affect the way millions of individuals and businesses do their taxes, but in the early stages it depends on whether self-employed individuals and landlords meet the registration threshold:

 • An annual turnover of more than £50,000 from 6th April 2026